Pandademic/atha-emacs/README.md

 a bunch of stuff to add to my emacs config.
 This isn't a whole config , just a plugin.

 - It contains defaults and ui enchancments .

-I use it in my config
+It is dogfooded in my config.